-Specialist or Generalist?
+Specialist or generalist?
 Read enough interviews with pro artists or studio recruiters and you’ll often see opposite opinions on which kind of hire is more valued by the VFX and games industries.
-It’s no wonder that students are often confused about which path to take, which makes it harder to realistically prepare for that dream job at a major studio.
+It’s no wonder that students can become confused about which path to take, which makes it harder to realistically prepare for that dream job at a major studio.
 It’s easy to fall into the trap of misunderstanding these commonly used terms.

-On the other extreme, many students think a generalist is someone who is good at a wide range of skills.
-This is supported by the fact that the vast majority of film and game courses at technical colleges and universities take a generalist approach to teaching, spending most of their curriculum time introducing students to the different parts of the industry before letting them specialise in their final months.
+On the other end, many students think a generalist is someone who is good at a wide range of skills.
+This is supported by the fact that the vast majority of film and game courses at technical colleges and universities take a generalist approach to teaching, spending most of their curriculum time introducing students to the different parts of the industry before letting them specialize in their final months.

-The most useful thing about a generalist is their understanding of the entire VFX pipeline.
+The most useful thing about a generalist is their understanding of the entire VFX pipeline. -Subi Asif

-“When working alone we don’t often consider anyone else ever using our files, because we’re not passing them onto others to work with.
+“When working alone we don’t often consider anyone else ever using our files because we’re not passing them onto others to work with.
 We’re in our own bubble,” said Subi.